About Scottish Massage Schools

 Maggie and Nick attended many Health Shows to promote Grampian School of Massage.
 At each venue, there would be requests for courses to be offered in those areas.
 The biggest event, the Massage-a-thon in 1996 had therapists across Scotland massaging on the same day - 23 venues from Shetland to the Borders.
 This was in aid of Cystic Fibrosis and raised several thousand pounds.

-Since then Borders School of Massage and Falkirk Massage School have also joined forces to offer the Swedish Massage, Remedial and Sports Massage course and the On-Site Massage courses.
+Since then Fife School of Massage, Borders School of Massage and Falkirk Massage School have also joined forces to offer the Swedish Massage, Remedial and Sports Massage course and the On-Site Massage courses.

-Scottish Massage Schools was formed to look after all the Schools in the different areas - this was in 2000.
+Scottish Massage Schools was formed in 2000 to look after all the Schools in the different areas.
 Students have found this extremely convenient as missed weekends can be made up at other venues.

 Maggie sold the Scottish Massage Schools to Lorna Forrester in 2009.
 Lorna is a fully trained Remedial Massage Therapist, Reflexologist and Aromatherapist, and brings a wealth of business experience from working in the finance industry for 15 years.
 She runs her own company which delivers massage and health & wellbeing seminars in the Corporate sector.
 She has also lectured at Scottish Massage Schools in Edinburgh since 2004.

-Maggie will continue to support Scottish Massage Schools and will be presenting the ten month Advanced Remedial Massage course in May 2009 as well as Continuing Professional Development days and weekends, with 25 years in the business she has a lot to share.
+Maggie will continue to support Scottish Massage Schools on a consultancy basis, and still runs SMTO.
+With over 25 years in the business, she has a lot to share.